Mask rules for travel have changed, the risks haven't say experts

 With the removal of masks we appear to be back to square one on the matter of transmission on planes.
 Although we are three years, several variants and a vaccine programme wiser, the probability of catching Covid on a plane is not a solid science and fluctuates wildly.

-According to a two-year study by MIT on the risk of getting infected on a US plane in 2020, at the outbreak of the pandemic, was 1 in 1,000 for a two-hour flight.
+According to a two-year study by MIT the risk of getting infected on a US plane in 2020, at the outbreak of the pandemic, was 1 in 1000 for a two-hour flight.

-This dropped to as low as 1 in 2,000 in February 2021, with greater public awareness and masking mandates.
+This dropped to as low as 1 in 2000 in February 2021, because of greater public awareness and masking mandates.

-Auckland University researcher and atmospheric chemist Dr Joel Rindelaub says that you can't assume the risk of catching Covid on a plane has reverted back to 2020 levels.
-The study cited by many airlines was concluded in early 2021, "before the highly transmissible omicron variants were the dominant strains in the population studied."
+Auckland University researcher and atmospheric chemist Dr Joel Rindelaub says you can't assume the risk of catching Covid on a plane has reverted to 2020 levels.
+The study cited by many airlines was concluded in early 2021, "before the highly transmissible Omicron variants were the dominant strains in the population studied."

 Still the odds are pretty small, on a personal scale, and airlines are keen to tell you of this fact.

 In 2020 the International Air Transport Authority (IATA) banded together to defend the safety of air travel.
-Naturally they wanted to calm the fears of international passengers, telling them that the risk of transmission of disease in air cabins was "very low".
+Naturally it wanted to calm the fears of international passengers, telling them the risk of transmission of disease in air cabins was "very low".

 Central to this argument was that through the use of Hepa (high-efficiency particulate air) filters, passenger plane cabins offered among the cleanest air of most forms of public transport.